 Squires Fish & Chips is a complete all rounder – filling and perfectly cooked Fish & Chips.
 At peak times you have to queue for the restaurant, but it is great value.
 For the take out, we recommend using their CLICK & COLLECT option.
-Can’t beat their chips; they are perfect!
+Can’t beat their chips; in our opinion they are perfect!
 The gluten-free among us should try Poached Cod.
 The chips are always fried separately too. http://www.squiresfishrestaurant.co.uk/

 The Aggi Inn nearer the village centre also does great, reasonably priced pub food and is a favourite with the locals. http://www.theaggibraunton.co.uk/

 St John’s Garden Centre at Ashford, is on the main road to Barnstaple.
 Now a locally run garden centre, they have a great formula for breakfast and lunches as well as a nice selection of cake as well.
-A good range of gluten free and vegan cakes, as well as gf fish and chips.
-There is also a delhi and re-fill shop located at St John’s. https://www.stjohnsgardencentre.co.uk/st-johns-lane-barnstaple/
+A range of gluten free and vegan cakes, as well as gf fish and chips.
+There is also a health-food delhi and re-fill shop located at St John’s. https://www.stjohnsgardencentre.co.uk/st-johns-lane-barnstaple/